 Offers from wholesale home buyers are easy to spot, here are a few telltale signs of a wholesale offer.

-Escrow Period: Even though it’s an all-cash transaction, the wholesaler may want a normal 30 day escrow period to give them time to circulate the property among their investors until they negotiate the best deal for them.
+Escrow Period: Even though it’s an all-cash transaction, which normally closes escrow in about 15 days, the wholesaler will ask for a typical 30 day escrow period to give them time to circulate the property among their investors until they negotiate a deal with the other buyer.

 Contingency Period: In most sales with a 30 day escrow period, the buyer has a specified period (commonly 15 days) during which to conduct inspections and review documents.
 If they cancel the sale after the 15 day contingency period, they lose all or part of their initial deposit.
 A wholesaler’s offer will allow them to keep their deposit even if they cancel on the 30th day.

 Assignable.
-The buyer identified in a wholesale purchase offer will be the wholesaler or anyone designated by the wholesale later, appearing as something like “John Smith and/or assigns.”
+The buyer identified in a wholesale purchase offer will be the wholesaler or anyone designated by the wholesale during the escrow process, appearing as “John Smith and/or assigns.”
 This means the buyer can substitute a different buyer’s name (assign) during escrow.
 However, an assignable offer does not guarantee the buyer is a wholesaler.
 It’s a very common practice with investors who will form a legal entity during escrow and want the property owned by that entity when escrow closes.

 Investor Notice.
 Most wholesale offers contain a clause that reads something like “This offer is made by a real estate investor for the purpose of making a profit.”